Crowds pack Bangladesh farm to see dwarf cow thought to be one of the world’s tiniest

 “I was hooked,” she said.
 “Small cows — like zebus — have always been a weak spot for me, so she stole my heart.”

-With 7,891 miles separating her from the dwarf cow, the distance makes Pickett feel “selfishly a little bummed.”
+With 7,891 miles separating her from the dwarf cow, the distance makes Pickett feel “selfishly, a little bummed.”
 Yet, despite her self-proclaimed obsession with Rami, she said she would not travel to Bangladesh under the current pandemic-ridden circumstances.

 “You have to keep the health of the people of Bangladesh in mind and wait until it is safe,” she said.
 “So, as long as she is happy and cared for, that’s all that matters.”